THE COMMUNARDS SETTING FIRE TO A PART OF THE CITY IS THE MAIN TANGIBLE REASON FOR DECYING THEM. THE CALUMNY DESERVES A BROADER LOOK

 # # #

-The Communard fires were practical in part: Burning City Hall and the police headquarters destroyed records, and the flames in themselves created barriers behind which to retreat.
+The Communard fires were practical in part: Burning City Hall and the police headquarters destroyed records, and the flames created barriers behind which to retreat.

 Zoom (source not said): please click all the way down |